romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-Which of the following are advanced configurations in GitHub Actions workflows?
+Q: Which of the following are advanced configurations in GitHub Actions workflows?
 <details><summary>Show the answer</summary><p>

 - **Removing workflow artifacts after a certain period to manage storage and maintain cleanliness**